jaymspeights/SpaceeInterviewProject/README.md

 `npm start`

+Server will start on port 8080 or whatever $PORT is set to

+The web server should now be running.
+You can verify by navigating to localhost:8080 (or whatever port was set in the ENV)

 ## The future of Spacee Interview Application

 I plan on adding a front end for viewing the pictures and deploying it to Azure Cloud (AKS most likely).
 This work is estimated to be compled by 5/14/2021